AMVICC: A Novel Benchmark for Cross-Modal Failure Mode Profiling for VLMs and IGMs: Introduction

-However, there is a notable lack of research comparing visual reasoning and generations between models in IGMs and MLLMs.
-In this paper, we extend the work done by Eyes Wide Shut?
-Exploring the Visual Shortcomings of Multimodal LLMs to profile the cross-modal failure modes in visual reasoning and recognition of MLLMs and image generation models \citep{mmvp}.
-We created matching generation prompts based on the MMVP-Benchmark to evaluate failure mode similarities between the two modalities.
-Through these tests, we hoped to uncover insights into the elementary visual shortcomings of image generation models and multi-modal LLMs.
-In this paper, we introduce a novel benchmark, \textbf{Assessment} of \textbf{Modality-Specific} \textbf{Visual} \textbf{Intelligence} \textbf{Comprehension} and \textbf{Creation} (AMVICC), to evaluate the failure modes of image generation models and MLLMs with the same contextual input and provide analysis of tests completed on current state-of-the-art models.
+However, there is a notable lack of research comparing visual reasoning and image generation between MLLMs and IGMs, respectively.
+In this paper, we extend the work done by \textit{Eyes Wide Shut?
+Exploring the Visual Shortcomings of Multimodal LLMs} to profile the cross-modal failure modes in visual reasoning and recognition of MLLMs and IGMs \citep{mmvp}. \textit{Eyes Wide Shut?
+Exploring the Visual Shortcomings of Multimodal LLMs} presents a benchmark, MultiModal Visual Patterns (MMVP), to evaluate the elementary visual shortcomings of MLLMs through a series of Yes or No questions on spatial understanding, textual context, perspective, and presence of features, among others.
+A model is graded on its ability to correctly identify the difference between 2 images with similar CLIP values but obvious variations in content.
+Based on accuracy, the authors are able to conclude that MLLMs struggle with apparent straightforward disparities across several different categories of comprehension.
+We create matching image generation prompts based on the MMVP benchmark to evaluate failure mode similarities between the two modalities.
+Through these tests, we hope to uncover insights into the elementary visual shortcomings of MLLMs and IGMs.
+In this paper, we introduce a novel benchmark, \textbf{A}ssessment of \textbf{M}odality-Specific \textbf{V}isual \textbf{I}ntelligence \textbf{C}omprehension and \textbf{C}reation (AMVICC), to evaluate the failure modes of multimodal large language models and image generation models with the same contextual input and provide analysis of tests completed on current state-of-the-art models.